What is GHB?

-- G has a moderate to high addiction potential.
-Daily use can lead to severe, physical withdrawal symptoms requiring medical assistance.
+- G is moderately/highly rewarding and reinforcing.
+Daily use can lead to severe physical withdrawal symptoms requiring medical assistance.

 - Like alcohol, G impairs judgment and motor functioning.
 Don’t drive on G. Even if you think you can drive fine, the effects of G can suddenly become stronger.